Program Overview

 Mission of the Gilman Program

-- Develop a generation of future American leaders who represent the rich diversity
+- Develop a generation of future American leaders with the career skills and international networks to advance U.S. national security and economic prosperity.

-security and economic prosperity. - Expand the U.S. student population that studies and interns abroad, helping more
+- Expand the U.S. student population that studies and interns abroad, helping more

 young Americans to gain the professional skills, language abilities, and knowledge of